 - It’s very easy to use a shade, as most rise once given a simple tug at the bottom.
 A shade will quickly pull back down with very little effort.

 - In general, shades are a more expensive option than other kinds of window treatments, especially blinds or curtains.

-- Stacking shades will block a lot of the window when opened, as the fabric will stack into a pile at the top.
+- Stacking shades will block much of a window when opened, as the fabric will stack into a pile at the top.

-- Opening the shades is the only way to let in light, and once they are open, there isn’t any way to control the amount of light that comes into your home.
+- Opening shades is the only way to let light into a space, and once the shades are open, there isn’t any way to control the amount of light that comes into your home.

 Source: Home Depot

 Shutters are some of the most attractive window treatment options available.
 They can greatly improve the appearance of any room in a home.
 Window shutters not only decorate a home and complement its décor, they also protect against the damaging effects of the sun’s rays on the things inside a home.
 Shutters help keep furniture pieces, carpet, and pieces of art from fading and/or discoloring.
 They are available in many different materials, but their design is essentially the same.
 Slats made from wood, plastic, aluminum, or faux wood are mounted into a strong frame that is then installed on a window.
 Most window shutter options are painted white, as this color reflects heat and helps keep a home’s interior cool.
 However, wood shutters are generally left their natural color to showcase the beauty and grain of the wood used to make them.